 An outstanding residential environment is essential to Bucknell's academic and educational mission.
 Our residence halls are filled with student-led programming and initiatives, which create an appealing living environment and help our students develop as leaders.
-The social, academic and personal opportunities that flourish in these communities strengthen the entire undergraduate experience. — Amy Badal, Acting Dean of Students
+The social, academic and personal opportunities that flourish in these communities strengthen the entire undergraduate experience. — Amy Badal, Dean of Students

 Just as planned academic buildings seek to better integrate scholarly disciplines, improvements to the residential campus will better integrate academic and non-academic areas.